Skip to main content

 Full Deployment

-Use the tcb hosting deploy command to deploy all files in the current directory to the static website.
+The tcb hosting deploy command deploys all files in the current directory to the static website.

 cd docs